-A Market Mapping is a collaborative, 3-hour exercise with an entrepreneurial team to create a map of a startup’s market opportunity.
-This is a key step in our diligence process and the beginning of our risk/return modeling.
+A Market Mapping is a 3-hour exercise with an entrepreneurial team to create a map of a startup’s market opportunity.
+There’s no pressure on entrepreneurs to “pitch”, rather it’s a collaborative process designed to help both sides better understand the company’s economic potential.
+It’s a key step in our diligence and the beginning of our risk/return modeling.

-- Better understand the qualitive drivers of a startup’s market opportunity
+- Better understand the qualitative drivers of a startup’s market opportunity

 - Calculate the total addressable market (TAM) with bottom-up data

 - Identify the key drivers of risk and value